philipjonlewis/prosperna_exam/README.md

    > `npm run build`

-8. Run this code to test with vitest ui
+8. Run this code for unit testing

-   > `npm run testwatch`

-9. Run this code to test

 > `npm run test`

-10. Run this code to test with vitest ui
+9. Run this code to test with vitest ui

    > `npm run testwatch`

 ---